genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_customise-look-and-feel.md

 `
 ```

-If you need to provide different class names under specific conditions you can provide function to cellClass column config like on the example below
+If you need to provide different class names under specific conditions you can provide function to the cellClass column config as shown in the example below:

 ```typescript
  {field: 'SIDE', cellClass: (params) => params.value === 'BUY' ? : 'buy-side', 'sell-side'},
 ```

-Remember to add new styles in your stylesheet file
+Remember to add new styles in your stylesheet file.

 ```diff
 import {css, ElementStyles} from '@microsoft/fast-element';